Language manual

 Here, the name field is removed and a record with all remaining fields are returned.

-If you only need to retrieve a single field, the dot syntax (record.field) is simpler and more concise.
-Pattern matching becomes necessary when you want to extract multiple fields at once, remove fields, or work with the remainder of a record.
+Keep in mind that if you only need to retrieve a single field, the dot syntax (record.field) is simpler and more concise.
+Pattern matching really becomes necessary when you want to extract multiple fields at once, remove fields, or work with the remainder of a record.

 Updating a field